straysheep-dev/grub-security/README.md

 - Create a GPG signing key just for GRUB files and `/boot` components
 - Save a *non-ascii* export of the public key to `/boot/grub/grub.pub`
-- Use `grub-mkstandalone` to compile a custom grub efi binary with signature checking modules and our public key embedded
+- Use `grub-mkstandalone` to compile a custom GRUB efi binary with signature checking modules and our public key embedded
 - Save this binary next to the current one, as `/boot/efi/EFI/ubuntu/grub_customx64.efi`
 - Sign all of the GRUB / boot components with the GPG key